Kyoto Station

 Key Destinations on the Keihan Uji Line

-Chushojima Station is the transfer point between the Kiehan Main Line and the Uji Line
+Chushojima Station is the transfer point between the Keihan Main Line and the Uji Line

-Chushojima Station is the transfer point between the Kiehan Main Line and the Uji Line
+Chushojima Station is the transfer point between the Keihan Main Line and the Uji Line

 Chushojima Station

 At Chushojima you can transfer between the Keihan Uji Line and the Keihan Main Line.
 This station also gives access to the sake breweries and canals of the southern Fushimi area.
-Local attractions include the Gekkeikan Okura Sake Museum and the Teradaya Inn, a museum dedicated to the heroic 19th century samurai Ryoma Sakamoto.
+Local attractions include the Gekkeikan Okura Sake Museum and the Teradaya, a historic inn associated with the 19th-century samurai Ryoma Sakamoto.

 Keihan Rokujizo Station